 - If you are using a sound template, and no sounds ever seem to play:

-- Be sure that the required sound files are in the same place on the storage
+- Be sure that the required sound files, along with the template file, are in the same place on the storage

 card as the database.
-For most users, this will be in an "SPDB2"
+For most users, this will be in an "SPDB2" folder

 - Read the template's source code to find out what sound files it requires.

-sophisticated templates, that rely on different sound files with unusual names.
+templates, that rely on different sound files with unusual names.
 To

 view a template's source code, copy the template to your computer first, then

 - Be sure that the PDA's volume control is on full.

-- Using the Pocket PC File Explorer, navigate to and tap on the sound
+- Using the Pocket PC File Explorer, navigate to, then tap on the sound

-file -- it should play back with the built-in Media Player program.
+file -- it should play back with the pda's built-in Media Player program....but

-(Not all sound files are compatible with every device.)
+not all sound files are compatible with every pda device.